anakhaei/CarND-PID-Control-Project/README.md

 2. cd build
 3. cmake ..
 4. make
-5. ./particle_filter
+5. ./pid

-## Implementing the PID controller
+## Implementation
 I followed the instructions provided in the course to implement the controler.
-I have also used some hyperparameter to fine tune my algorithms so my controller results in smooth motions:
+I have also used some hyperparameter to fine tune my implementation so my controller results in smooth motions:

-1. A speed factor will be applied to P, I, D factors based on the actual speed at each iteration.
-In fact, at each iteration, the gains are finetuned.
+1. A speed factor is applied to P, I, D based on the actual speed at each iteration.
-2. Duirng the Error update, CTE and delta_CTE are averaged to prevent high jerk in calculated steering angle.
+2. CTE and delta_CTE are averaged over two itteration to prevent high jerk in calculated steering angles.
-3. P, I, D are optimized by using twiddle algorithms.
+3. P, I, D are optimized by using twiddle algorithm.

 ### Inputs to the controller
 Here are the inputs to the PID loop: